From Cradle To Graduate: How To Retain Generation Z Beyond University

 Largely, this revolves around a décor that bucks the expectations of student living.
 Faux-leather sofas, for instance, are too passé – a vivid upholstered suite is a cosier choice for evenings in.
 Likewise, plain walls and sideboards are too predictable; they are more attractive when offset against a pattern, or a luxury rug on the floor.
 Flexibility is also key, encouraged by moveable room setups that can have various configurations over a three or four-year tenancy.

 The essence of dressing a space for students and graduates is thinking ahead to more mature options i.e. the provisions we want as a social, connected, style-conscious adult.
+Address the commonalities of these two demographics, and your own co-living development will retain longer lease periods.

 Student-Furniture is experienced in helping PBSA hit such targets with our wide range of tailored living units.
 Call us for inspiration, or spend time getting to know our products.